jupita-io/audio-websocket/README.md

 - “message_type” “0" for touchpoint or “1” for input (this is to inform Jupita who is speaking)

+- "channel_type" Labels the communications channel, currently set as 'Phone'

 - “text” e.g. “Hello world”

 ```